Article

 How to Self-Host n8n on a DigitalOcean Droplet (Step-by-Step Guide)

-- ✅ Unlimited workflows – No monthly execution caps
+- ✅ Unlimited workflows — no monthly execution caps

-- ✅ Lower costs – As little as $6/month
+- ✅ Low cost — as little as $6/month for a Basic Droplet

 Choose a DigitalOcean Droplet